thechrisoshow/Make-your-old-projects-fun-again-/one/01_slide.md

 * How can we do this without breaking anything?

 !SLIDE bullets incremental
+# Cucumber
-* Cucumber's great for acceptance and regression testing
+* it's great for acceptance and regression testing
 * But all our tests are written by us, not users
 * Don't necessarily test requirements
 * Plus we're not sure if they work